 Whether your sink is porcelain or steel, it’s susceptible to splotches and stains.
-An eraser-type sponge can remove most splotches, and lemon juice is also good for stains.
+An eraser-type sponge can remove those splotches, and lemon juice is a good fix for the stains.

 Sanitize your sink with an antibacterial cleaner, and remember to wipe the faucet and handles.
 Or fill the sink with water and add a little bleach to disinfect the surfaces.

 Make it a habit to sprinkle baking soda on stains before they set in.
 Wait a while, then wipe and rinse.
 Not only will the baking soda fight stains, but it will also eliminate drain odors.

 If you have a dishwasher, run the appliance on a clean cycle.
 Add a cup of white vinegar to clean the gunk, grease, soap scum, and smells that build up over time.

 5. Clean Everything Else

 While kitchen spring cleaning, don’t forget about small kitchen appliances – like your coffee maker and microwave oven.
 Clean and disinfect your trash cans and recycle bins, too.

 Wash the light fixtures or wipe them with a damp cloth.
 Sweep the floor under and around your appliances, and follow up with a damp mop.
 This will put a finishing touch on your kitchen spring cleaning.

 And Now, Over to You

-Thank you for reading this post.
+Thank you for reading my post.
 Now it’s YOUR turn to chime in.
 When do you start your spring cleaning?
 How do you make your kitchen sparkle?

-I would love to hear your favorite spring cleaning tips.
+I would love to hear your kitchen spring cleaning tips.
 Let’s fill the comments with friendly conversation.
-Scroll down to leave a reply, ask a question, or just say hello.
+Scroll to the end to leave a reply, ask a question, or just say hello.